Konfekt/backup2cloud.bat/README.md

 This is a `Microsoft Windows` batch script that backs up

-- all those files and folders in the home folder `%USERPROFILE%` that are listed in `./bkpHome2Cloud.files`,
+- all those files and folders in a source folder (that defaults to the home folder `%USERPROFILE%`) that are listed in `./backup2cloud.files`,
-- except those listed in `./bkpHome2Cloud.exclude`
+- except those listed in `./backup2cloud.exclude`

-via `rsync` to a remote server.
+via `rsync` to a destination folder on a remote server.

 # Installation